Guna people: Flag

 The Guna flag was adopted after the 1925 rebellion against Panamanian suppression.
 Horizontal stripes have a proportion of 1:2:1 and the central swastika is an ancestral symbol called Naa Ukuryaa.
 According to one explanation, it symbolizes the four sides of the world or the origin from which peoples of the world emerged.
 In another explanation, it symbolises the octopus that created the world, its tentacles pointing to the four cardinal points.
 Also known as the flag of Guna Yala island today, the flag was used for the province of San Blas until 2010 and also is used as the Guna ethnic flag.
 The central stripe, meaning peace and purity, is white on the official flag of the reservation, officially adopted by Guna National Congress, while yellow stripe is used on the ethnic flag (it was introduced on the flag at about 1940).
-In 1942 the flag was modified with a red ring (representing the traditional Kuna nose-ring) encompassing the center of the swastika because of Nazi associations; the ring was later abandoned.
+In 1942, the flag was modified with a red ring (representing the traditional Guna nose-ring) encompassing the center of the swastika because of Nazi associations; the ring was later abandoned.